 A flying superhero

 On June 11, in an online event, AVY was crowned the winner in Mobility.
-Dutch news site RTL called the ‘a flying superhero‘, aiming at its use for urban medical delivery, and being able to be faster than certain emergency services.
+Dutch news site RTL called the company ‘a flying superhero‘, aiming at its use for urban medical delivery, and being able to be faster than certain emergency services.

 We congratulate AVY and its team with this beautiful milestone.
 We hope it inspires more drone businesses to work with space technology!